islam2abdelhamid/Mktabaty/README.md

 ## About Mktabaty

-Mktabaty is a web application to manage a bookstore, user can lease a book or more for one day to five, after that book will be returned back.
+Mktabaty is a web application to manage a bookstore, user can lease a book or more for one day to five. after that book will be returned back.

 ## Users Roles

 - user
 - admin

-the admin has a dashboard so that he can add, remove and update books and books category, also show users and another admin.
+the admin has a dashboard so that he can add, remove and update books and books categories, also show users and another admins.

 ## Installation instructions: